Handsomenick1/linux/README.md

 20. add "MODULE_LICENSE()" into the "cmpe283-1.c" file

+21. call "make"

-21. call "sudo insmod cmpe283-1.ko" to load the module
+22. call "sudo insmod cmpe283-1.ko" to load the module

-22. call "dmesg" to check the result for the assignment1
+23. call "dmesg" to check the result for the assignment1

-23. call "sudo rmmod cmpe283-1" to remove the module out of the kernel
+24. call "sudo rmmod cmpe283-1" to remove the module out of the kernel

-24. move "MakeFile" and "cmpe283-1.c" to the file you build in linux directroy, then push to git
+25. move "MakeFile" and "cmpe283-1.c" to the file you build in linux directroy, then push to git